 - emotional irritability

-While you are moving through this transitional period, crying, whining, and even screaming are all preferable to inhaling deadly chemicals.
-Early in the quitting process, some resort to lighting up because they perceive smoking to be something that offers comfort.
+Keep your perspective - while you are moving through this transitional period, crying, whining, and even screaming are all preferable to inhaling deadly chemicals.

 Smoking is not comforting; it is familiar.

-It's likely that many of you who are feeling down, felt happy recently.
-You'll feel that way again.
-In the meantime, you can find comfort in turning to your friends, your family, or your faith.
-In time, these will become the more familiar sources of comfort to you, and smoking will become that thing that you thought used to make you feel better.
-Take comfort too, in knowing that millions of people have been through this process and not only have they lived to tell about it, but many include it among the most rewarding and life-affirming experiences of their lives.
+If the blues have come on since you quit smoking, be patient.
+You'll feel good again.
+In the meantime, find comfort from your friends, family, or your faith.
+With practice, these will become the more familiar sources of comfort to you, and smoking will become that thing that you thought used to make you feel better.

 Some information for this article obtained from: